Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/forms/README.md

 ## Purpose

-Provide an abstraction for managing the submission of statically defined Forms.
+Provide an abstraction for managing the submission of statically defined HTML Forms.

 ### Form.java